catalyzeio/stratum-docs/guides/php-mysql.md

 Additionally, for using php standalone with no framework, you can use the `syslog()` function.
 More information on that can be found [here](http://php.net/manual/en/function.syslog.php).

 ### Viewing Logs
 Once your application is logging, you can view those logs using the dashboard.
-Just sign into the [Catalyze Dashboard](https://dashboard.catalyze.io), navigate to the environments dashboard, and click on "Monitoring" or "Logging" on any environment within your dashboard.
+Just sign into the [Stratum Dashboard](https://stratum.catalyze.io), navigate to the environments dashboard, and click on "Monitoring" or "Logging" on any environment within your dashboard.